-The WSÁNEĆ law field course will be graded on a pass/fail basis.
+The experiential component of the WSÁNEĆ law field course will be graded on a pass/fail basis.
 All students are expected to attend all classes and trips, and to participate in class discussions.
 Students will be expected to share about their ongoing community-based projects during our weekly group debriefing sessions.
 At the completion of their eight-week community-based projects students will provide an accessible memo or report directed to their community supervisor regarding the work they have undertaken (approximately 10 pages).
 The memo will also be copied to the course instructor.
 During the final week of the course, students will provide a one-hour (minimum) oral presentation (as a group) to the rest of the class outlining their particular community projects/placements.

 Students will also complete a final academic paper or reflection piece, due on the last day of the exam period.
-Students must satisfactorily complete and pass all assignments in order to pass the course.
+This paper is graded.